Plastic extrusion: Process

 At the front of the barrel, the molten plastic leaves the screw and travels through a screen pack to remove any contaminants in the melt.
-The screens are reinforced by a breaker plate (a thick metal puck with many holes drilled through it) since the pressure at this point can exceed 5,000 psi (34 MPa).
+The screens are reinforced by a breaker plate (a thick metal puck with many holes drilled through it) since the pressure at this point can exceed 34 MPa (5,000 psi).
 The screen pack/breaker plate assembly also serves to create back pressure in the barrel.
 Back pressure is required for uniform melting and proper mixing of the polymer, and how much pressure is generated can be "tweaked" by varying screen pack composition (the number of screens, their wire weave size, and other parameters).
 This breaker plate and screen pack combination also eliminates the "rotational memory" of the molten plastic and creates instead, "longitudinal memory".

-After passing through the breaker plate molten plastic enters the die.
+After passing through the breaker plate, molten plastic enters the die.
 The die is what gives the final product its profile and must be designed so that the molten plastic evenly flows from a cylindrical profile, to the product's profile shape.
 Uneven flow at this stage can produce a product with unwanted residual stresses at certain points in the profile which can cause warping upon cooling.
 A wide variety of shapes can be created, restricted to continuous profiles.

-The product must now be cooled and this is usually achieved by pulling the extrudate through a water bath.
+The product must now be cooled, and this is usually achieved by pulling the extrudate through a water bath.
 Plastics are very good thermal insulators and are therefore difficult to cool quickly.
 Compared to steel, plastic conducts its heat away 2,000 times more slowly.
 In a tube or pipe extrusion line, a sealed water bath is acted upon by a carefully controlled vacuum to keep the newly formed and still molten tube or pipe from collapsing.
 For products such as plastic sheeting, the cooling is achieved by pulling through a set of cooling rolls.
 For films and very thin sheeting, air cooling can be effective as an initial cooling stage, as in blown film extrusion.

 Plastic extruders are also extensively used to reprocess recycled plastic waste or other raw materials after cleaning, sorting and/or blending.
 This material is commonly extruded into filaments suitable for chopping into the bead or pellet stock to use as a precursor for further processing.